-Number on roll: 320 SEN/D 41+6 EHCPs 5
+Number on roll: 315

+SEN/D 51

+EHCPs 8

-13.5% of school were supported at School Need
+16% of school were supported at School Need

-1.5% of school were supported at Statement or EHCP
+2.5% of school were supported at EHCP

-The national average proportion of the school population for SEND is 12.8 % and rising while the National average percentage of children supported by EHC in primary school is 1.8%.
+This means that we are supporting needs slightly above the National average, given national average proportion of the school population for SEND is 12.8 % and rising while the National average percentage of children supported by EHC in primary school is 1.8%.

-At Minchinhampton, we support children with extra help whose emotional wellbeing, progress or potentially restricted access to the curriculum gives us cause for concern.
+At Minchinhampton, we work with families and individuals to support children with extra help whose emotional wellbeing, progress or potentially restricted access to the curriculum gives us cause for concern.
 If that educational or pastoral support does not resolve the concern, in concert with families, we follow the graduated pathway for Additional Need, as set out by the Local Authority.